Orcas Island Test Site

 Eventually expanding the scope to enable artist/song information for consumer products such as Apple iPod and Microsoft Zune, informing millions of consumers about radio playlist activity.

-Essentially, an FM radio transmitter site.
+Yes, his home is essentially, an FM radio transmitter site.